ECNTechnology/ignition-kb/guides/ignition/Dashboard.md

   </tr>
   <tr>
     <td> <br>TotalCallTimeToAnswer </td>
-    <td> <br>Aggregate Time calls to the Target Number spent in the myCloudPBX before being answered by the first user for each call, is included in this total. </td>
+    <td> <br>Aggregate Time calls to the Target Number spent in the myCloudPBX before being answered by the first user for each call, is included in this total. <br><br> This field is not yet populated and is reserved for future use.  </td>
   </tr>
   <tr>
     <td> <br>TotalVoicemail </td>